combostrap/java-parent/README.md

 This repo contains the maven  parent project object model (POM) files.

-The parent pom defines common default configuration for Eraldy projects.
+The parent pom defines common default configuration for Combostrap projects.

+## FAQ ?
+### Why the name Parent and not Maven Parent?

+Because the POM may be used also by Gradle and it's a java convention.